RVECE-A-RISC-V-Community/SWIS-V/README.md

 ```
 make init
 ```
-This instals iverilog and gtkwave required to run the simulations.
+This installs iverilog and gtkwave required to run the simulations

 ## A Single Cycle RISC-V core supporting RV32I Instruction Set